Alogani/easy_fuser/README.md

 - **FdHandlerHelper**: Provides boilerplate for operations on open files (ReadOnly and ReadWrite variants available)
 - **MirrorFs**: A passthrough filesystem that can be leveraged for creating more complex filesystems.

-These templates serve as starting points or building blocks for your custom filesystem implementations.
+These templates serve as composable building blocks, allowing you to mix and match functionalities to create custom, complex filesystem implementations with ease.
+You can use them as starting points, extend them, or combine multiple templates to achieve the desired behavior for your filesystem.

 ## Examples